Know It. Avoid It. Report It.

 How can I report a HAB?

-You can also fill out the Google form below for Buffalo Niagara Waterkeeper, which will allow you to upload images so we can visit the site and get a sample, if possible.
+You can also fill out the Google form below for Buffalo Niagara Waterkeeper, which will allow you to upload images so staff can stay informed and visit the site, if possible.

 How can I stay up to date on local HABs?

-Affected areas are listed on the New York State Department of Conservation website.
-You can also subscribe to the HAB newsletter.
+Affected areas are listed on the New York State Department of Environmental Conservation website map here.